Micro Focus LoadRunner Alternatives:

 |Java||Google Web Toolkit (GWT)||Silverlight||SOAP|

 Similar to LoadView, LoadRunner allows performance engineers to design real-world scenarios to simulate hundreds or thousands of concurrent users, helping developers to later analyze the performance of key components, such as response time and code-level performance within their applications.
-However, unlike LoadView, LoadRunner users also have the option of integrating their JMeter scripts for performance testing, as well as the following popular third-party and open source CI/CD platforms to help facilitate collaboration within DevOps teams:
+However, unlike LoadView, LoadRunner users also have the option of integrating their JMeter performance testing scripts for performance testing, as well as the following popular third-party and open source CI/CD platforms to help facilitate collaboration within DevOps teams:

 - Microsoft Visual Studio